How do I reserve a Let’s Talk About It Series?

 How many Let’s Talk About It (LTAI) series can my organization host?

-Each sponsoring organization is limited to two Let’s Talk About It series per fiscal year (11/1 – 10/31), but exceptions are made based on availability of funding and whether or not a county may be considered “underserved.”
+Each sponsoring organization (library system) is limited to two Let’s Talk About It series per fiscal year (11/1 – 10/31), but exceptions are made based on availability of funding and whether or not a county/library system may be considered “underserved.”
+Please contact T.J.
+Wallace for more information.

 Do I have to use every book in the series?

-No. We are certainly open to variations on our LTAI series, including mixing titles from different series, when available.
+No. We are certainly open to variations on our LTAI series.

 Can I use a series from the North Carolina Let’s Talk About It program?

 Yes.
-The North Carolina Center for the Book has graciously offered the use of their LTAI series to us, subject to availability.
+The North Carolina Humanities Council has graciously offered the use of their LTAI series to us, subject to availability.
 These series will be lent only when not in use by a North Carolina library, and the participating South Carolina library will be responsible for two-way shipping costs.
 If you are interested in borrowing a North Carolina LTAI series, please contact the North Carolina Humanities Council at 336-334-5325.
-For a complete list of North Carolina LTAI series, please see statelibrary.dcr.state.nc.us/ld/nccftb/cftb_adult_ltai.htm.
-Though you will be receiving the books from North Carolina, you will still apply for a grant to SC Humanities.
+For a complete list of North Carolina LTAI series, please see http://www.nchumanities.org/programs/lets-talk-about-it.
+Though you will be receiving the books from North Carolina, you can still apply for a grant to SC Humanities.

-Yes.
-The LTAI series are meant to encourage discussion from a variety of viewpoints, and this is best accomplished by having a different scholar lecture on each book.
-Unless under special arrangement, if you wish to use a single scholar for more than one book or for the entire series, we will only be able to approve payment to the scholar for a single lecture; you will be responsible for making any additional payments or for making arrangements with the scholar to accept the reduced honorarium.
+However, LTAI series are meant to encourage discussion from a variety of viewpoints, and this is best accomplished by having scholar-led discussions on each book.
+If you would like to apply for a grant from SC Humanities, you must arrange for scholars to lead discussions, and we strongly encourage using a different scholar for each book.
+Unless under special arrangement, if you wish to use a single scholar for more than one book or for the entire series, we will only be able to approve payment to the scholar for a single lecture; you will be responsible for making any additional payments or for making arrangements with the scholar.

 Do you make arrangements with scholars to lead my LTAI discussions (time, place, etc.)?